divyavut/DevOps-daws-81s/daws-81s/Ansible/ConfigurationManagement.md

 #### conditions

-- when
+- when: condition_expression
   to decide whether the module should run or not

-#### ansible.built.command
+#### ansible.builtin.command

-- ansible cant garuntee the module for everything
+- ansible can't garuntee the module for everything

 #### Error Handling ---> handling error

 - ignore_errors -> we know the erro just ignore it we will handle in next steps

+#### storing output varaibles in ansible playbook

+- register: variablename

+#### Ansible modules

+- ansible.builtin.debug
+- ansible.builtin.command

+#### Facts

+Ansible, before connecting to the servers/host it will collect entire information form ansible nodes. so that it can take decisions based on that information